awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 **Restoring a DB Instance That Includes Temporary Tables**

-When attempting a Point\-In\-Time Restore \(PITR\) of your MySQL or MariaDB DB instance, you might encounter the following error:
+When attempting a point\-in\-time restore \(PITR\) of your MySQL or MariaDB DB instance, you might encounter the following error\.

 ```
 Database instance could not be restored because there has been incompatible database activity for restore